hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ### Updating

-Enable if the user has permission to update
+Enable if the user has permission to update.

 ### Service outage

-Enable, give a message to guide the user what to do and add link to our status page
+Enable, give a message to guide the user what to do and add link to [our status page](https://status.hashicorp.com/)

 ![Non-tabular data set](/assets/patterns/disabled-patterns/service-outage-example.png)